donbrowne/magpie-gdp12/README.txt

 ---Note about Django runserver---

-If you wish to run with the local Django runserver, run the install process as above making sure that when you run the './installer.sh install' step that you leave the field blank when the script asks you for the path.
+If you wish to run with the local Django runserver, run -

+  make build

+'make install' is not necessary as it only creates symlinks for Apache.

 Functionality relating to media upload will not function as Django requires an external web server to serve files.
 You can simulate this